bartlomiejra/-Portfolio/README.md

   <h3 align="center">My Portfolio Page</h3>

   <p align="center">
- This is my personal portfolio page written in ReactJs spiced up with a bit of  Frame Motion and powered by Netlify. ::fire
+ This is my personal portfolio page written in ReactJs spiced up with a bit of  Frame Motion and powered by Netlify. :fire:
     <br />
     <br />
     <a href="https://kind-saha-d01763.netlify.app/">View Demo</a>